mamendi/mamendi/README.md

 ### Hi there 👋, I'm Manny
-### Information Security Professional
-I am a security practitioner with experience providing cybersecurity solutions and working proactively to keep companies secure from cyber attacks, hackers, malware, and other threats.
+### Cloud Systems Engineer
+I am an Enterprise Systems Engineer with experience architecting hybrid solutions and securing critical infrastructure in various industries.

+I am passionated about Cloud technologies, in particular cloud security.
+To advance my career in this space, I have undertaken additional studies to extend my knowledge and skills into this specialty.
+I am currently focusing my studies on Azure.

 I am mainly utilizing my Github to showcase IT projects.

-## :fire: Skilled In:
+## :fire: Skills:
-- Real-time security analysis using **SIEM**.
+- VMware and Hyper-V virtualization infrastructure
+- Windows Server and Linux
-- endpoint security
+- Azure Cloud
-- vulnerability management lifecycle
-- Security standards and policies
+- On-prem and Cloud infrastructure architecture
+- Good understanding of containers, serverless, infrastructure automation

 Thanks for visiting!